 How to Apply for Aid

-At Drexel, we encourage families to plan ahead to the best of their abilities.
+At Drexel, we encourage families to plan ahead to the best of their ability.
 Be sure to complete the following steps while applying for admission.
-For additional tips on how to navigate the financial aid process with greater ease, see Drexel Central's How to Apply for Aid.
+For tips on how to navigate the financial aid process with greater ease, see Drexel Central's How to Apply for Aid page.

 File the FAFSA

-You may be eligible for a specialized scholarship or grant from an outside agency.
+You may be eligible for a specialized scholarship or grant from an outside organization.
 Some sources to explore include employers, unions, professional organizations, and community and special-interest groups.
-The following free scholarship search engines provide information on thousands of scholarships as well as information on financial aid and money management.